CastielWong/Laboratory/DevOps/Vault/README.md

   - RoleID: the semi-secret identifier for the role that will authenticate to Vault, like the _username_ portion of an authentication pair
   - SecretID: the secret identifier for the role that will authenticate to Vault, like the _password_ portion of an authentication pair

 Attributes:
+- accessor: ID of specific item, like token, secret etc.
 - secret_id: a sensitive piece of information used to authenticate to Vault when using an AppRole
 - secret_id_accessor: a unique identifier for a specific secret_id